alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/historical/_index.md

 summary: Alpaca Data API v2 provides three types of historical data.
 Trades, quotes and bars.
 To check the multiple endpoints click on the card.
 ---

+**Adjusted bars are now in indefinite beta!
+With split-adjusted historical price data, we remove large gaps caused by splits.
+This offers a more accurate representation of stock growth from the past until the present.Please note that this addition does not change current behavior, every call will default to raw adjustment.**

 # Historical Data

 Alpaca Data API v2 provides three types of historical data: [trades]({{<